-If we see with new eyes we will act in new ways; If we see God in all things, we will begin to activate the sacred character of all things and create structures to preserve what is sacred.
-Thus, we do not give "step by step procedures" on how to heal the Earth (that is the book Al is now preparing).
+If we see with new eyes we will act in new ways; if we see God in all things, we will begin to activate the sacred character of all things and create structures to preserve what is sacred.
+Thus, we do not give "step-by-step procedures" on how to heal the Earth (see Healing

+Appalachia).
 What we offer is a new way of seeing, and growing into each aspect of creation, especially the poor and vulnerable, in order to find the key to new creation there.
 Conversion itself is a process.
 We need to get at the root experience behind each of our positions if we are to be free to open to a broader vision.
 The more we understand our tradition and the real history behind it, the freer we will be to see it in new light for our present day needs.
 Fundamentalism really implies a lack of nuanced historical knowledge or personal experience so that one holds on to formulas rather than real evidence.
 Conversion presupposes real experience and data such that one is unafraid of new perspectives.
 It also involves a detachment and willingness to let go of preconceptions and live out the consequences.
 If one is unwilling to live a simple lifestyle no matter what demonstrations of its necessity are offered, then one will be closed to any evidence offered.
-On the other hand, if we are convinced that God's resurrection Spirit is better than anything we now have, then that very security should make us open to whatever we need to let go.
+On the other hand, if we are convinced that God's Resurrection Spirit is better than anything we now have, then that very security should make us open to whatever we need to let go.
 Not fearing death, we can live fully!
-We need somehow to experience that divine recreation in "letting go" if we really are to be open to a resurrection approach to spirituality.
+We need somehow to experience that divine recreation in "letting go," if we really are to be open to a Resurrection approach to spirituality.
 In our various chapters, we are inviting people to discover that experience of "divine new birth" for themselves and to see and experience its developing implications.
 It is our hope that that itself will be healing and lead to healing actions for the Earth.

 Thus, finally, we find ourselves wanting to "build bridges," by developing a perspective open to input from many sources.
 We initially began more aware of countering different positions than of profiting from constructive insights of others.
 That approach did not feel right.
 As we gradually became clearer about our own approach and its implications, we saw the contributions other approaches could make, whether theoretically or practically.
 We are not international ethicists, and we need an international ethics of the environment.
-Were that developed, we are convinced it would enrich our resurrection approach, and vice versa, the resurrection approach would bring challenging perspectives to such an ethics.
+Were that developed, we are convinced it would enrich our Resurrection approach, and vice versa, the Resurrection approach would bring challenging perspectives to such an ethics.
 Nor can we speak for women.
 We explained in chapter 6 why we decided not to invite a woman to write that chapter, but we realize a fully developed response by a woman would be very challenging and expanding.
-Nor even are we the poor themselves.
-They might have very different needs from the one's we have treated, and we believe their voice really is key to hearing the call of the Earth.
-And I for one am not an expert in any particular field of ecology and have had to rely on people who are.
-What we do offer comes from our expertise, and we hope it also brings challenging insights for others.
+Nor even am I experiencing first hand the poverty of the poor, as Al is.
+They might have very different needs from the one's I have treated, and I believe their voice really is key to hearing the call of the Earth.
+Neither am I an expert in any particular field of ecology and have had to rely on people who are.
+My expertise is healing, especially intergenerational healing, and I have expanded that to our wounded earth.
+So what we do offer comes from our expertise, and we hope it also brings challenging insights for others.